Patryk Pawlowski has earned enough from working as a programmer to buy a house with cash. Not bad for a self-taught developer!

 Hi!
 I’m Patryk.
 I’m a full-stack developer, designer and remote work evangelist.
 In the past I have got involved in other initiatives, like organizing TEDx events in Poland.

 Can you tell us what an average day looks like for you just now?
-What are you working on and what is your lifestyle like?

 I work remotely, so each day is different.
 One day I work in a coworking space, the other day from a coffee shop or home.
 When it’s windy I set up a field office near the beach and go kitesurfing when I need a break from work.